Artemis Biopsy

 Benefits of Artemis Biopsy

 The main benefit of Artemis biopsies is that they are considered more accurate than the previously utilized diagnostic tests.
 For example, physicians have been performing prostate-specific antigen, or PSA, blood tests to determine a patients risk for prostate cancer.
 However, time has indicated that some patients with elevated PSA levels don’t have cancer and other patients who have low PSA levels do.
-Additionally, traditional biopsy methods usually only include the testing of a few standard areas in the gland but these areas aren’t patient-specific.
-By utilizing two different imaging techniques, the physician is able to have a complete picture that is personalized to the patient.
-This has shown to increase the accuracy of the biopsy and decrease the need for repeated biopsies.
+Traditional biopsy methods usually test only a few standard areas of the gland that are not patient-specific.
+By combining two imaging techniques, physicians obtain a more complete and personalized view of the prostate.